Mikoyan-Gurevich MiG-23: Soviet and Warsaw Pact

 By 1990, over 1,500 MiG-23s of different models were in service with the VVS and the V-PVO.
 With the dissolution of the Soviet Union, the new Russian Air Force began to cut back its fighter force, and it was decided that the single-engine MiG-23s and MiG-27s were to be retired to operational storage.
 The last model to serve was the MiG-23P air-defense variant: it was retired on 1 May 1998.
+The last kill claim for the MiG-23 in the service of any Warsaw Pact Nation would come in April 1992, when a MiG-23MLD of the Russian Airforce (Still the V-PVO then) allegedly destroyed a Georgian Airforce Su-25 using an R-24 missile.

 When East and West Germany unified, no MiG-23s were transferred to the German Air Force, but twelve former East German MiG-23s were supplied to the United States.
 When Czechoslovakia split into the Czech Republic and Slovakia, the Czechs received all the MiG-23s, which were retired in 1998.
 Hungary retired its MiG-23s in 1996, Poland in 1999, Romania in 2000, and Bulgaria in 2004.

 The MiG-23 was the Soviet Air Force's "Top Gun"-equivalent aggressor aircraft from the late 1970s to the late 1980s.
 It proved a difficult opponent for early MiG-29 variants flown by inexperienced pilots.
 Exercises showed when well-flown, a MiG-23MLD could achieve favorable kill ratios against the MiG-29 in mock combat by using hit-and-run tactics and not engaging the MiG-29s in dogfights.
 Usually the aggressor MiG-23MLDs had a shark mouth painted on the nose just aft of the radome, and many were piloted by Soviet–Afghan War veterans.
 In the late 1980s, these aggressor MiG-23s were replaced by MiG-29s, also featuring shark mouths.